Anjeza Shahini: 2003–2009

-Anjeza Shahini was born on 4 May 1987 in the city of Tirana, then part of the People's Republic of Albania, present Albania.
+Anjeza Shahini was born on 4 May 1987 in the city of Tirana, then part of the People's Socialist Republic of Albania, present Albania.
 In 2003, Shahini won the first edition of "Ethet e së premtes mbrëma".
 In later 2003, along with 29 other singers, she competed in the Festivali I Këngës 42 with the song "Imazhi yt".
 After two preliminary rounds, Shahini reached the final on 20 December, at the end of which, hosts Adi Krasta and Ledina Çelo presented her as the winner of the combined jury and televote.
 That meant she would represent Albania in the 2004 Eurovision Song Contest in Istanbul, Turkey, in Albania's debut year in the competition.
 For the ESC finals, a three-minute English version of the song entitled "The Image of You" was created.
 Anjeza sang in the semi-final of ESC on 12 May 2004, and finished fourth out of twenty-two.
 This top-ten finish, secured Anjeza a place in the final where on 15 May she competed with contestants from twenty-four other countries and finished seventh with a total of 106 points.

 In 2004, Anjeza recorded a song ("Në mes nesh") with Kosovo-Albanian band Marigona.
 In 2005 she signed a contract with an artist management agency based in Vienna.
 During her two years in Vienna she continued private studies in music and collaborated with the well known Austrian producer Harald Hanisch, including the song "Pse Ndal" (Why Stop) which was used at the Albanian National Song Festival (Festivali i Këngës), the Albanian selection process for the Eurovision Song Contest.
 Anjeza Shahini made it through the two semi-finals to the last twenty at the National Final and was one of the favourites to win.
 However, at the final, which aired on 18 December 2005, the winner was announced as the song "Zjarr e ftohtë", sung by Luiz Ejlli.

 On 3 June 2006, Anjeza Shahini was a special guest performer at the Euro Video Grand Prix contest, which was held in Albania.
 She opened the contest with the song "Welcome to Europe".

 In 2007, Anjeza returned to Albania and signed a contract with the Albanian record label "Eurostar".
 She performed at Këngët e Shekullit 2, a successful series on TV Klan consisting of remakes of the best Albanian songs from the past century.
 She took part in Kënga Magjike 2007 with the song "Nxënësja më e mirë" ("The best student"), where the other singers' votes landed her in 4th place, but she did receive the critics' award.